"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Hopefully, when we get there to shoot the scene, he’ll be somewhere else selling or buying drugs… Business must be booming around that place!

-So, yeah, I hang around some weird and dangerous places in order to feel what these characters feel and also to find locations for the shoot of “DRUG HOTEL”.
+So, yeah, I hung around some weird and dangerous places in order to feel what these characters that populate the universe of “DRUG HOTEL” feel and experience and also to find locations for the shoot of “DRUG HOTEL”.

 But you know what’s weird?